Dr Abbie Garrington, MA (hons) PhD (Edinburgh) FRGS

 I completed my studies at the University of Edinburgh, with a short break pre-PhD, working full time as a journalist.
 I was granted a postdoctoral fellowship at the Institute for Advanced Studies in the Humanities (Edinburgh), and held a permanent lectureship in modernist literature at Newcastle University (including a Leverhulme Research Fellowship) before joining Durham in early 2015.

 I am the Department of English Studies' Deputy Director of Research, with primary responsibility for our Impact work.
-I also sit on the management committee and the research committee.
+I also sit on the departmental Research Committee.

 The focus of my current work is the monograph High Modernism: A Literary History of Mountaineering, 1890-1945.
 This offers the first comprehensive literary history of mountaineering for the modernist period, aiming to trace the many connections between mountaineer-authored work and the literary experiments of the modernist avant-garde.
 The project was granted a Leverhulme Research Fellowship for 2013-2014, facilitating archival research around the UK.
 I then developed the monograph as a Visiting Research Fellow at the Institute for Advanced Studies in the Humanities, University of Edinburgh.